Factorization of network reliability with perfect nodes I: Introduction and statements: The Factorization Theorem

+\begin{cor} Let $(b_{ij})=A^{-1}$ where $A$ is the connectivity matrix.
+Then and the above expression doesn't depend on the order of the basis $Part_{n}$. \end{cor}

 The case $n=1$ is clear and reproduces the well known factorization respect to an articulation point.
-Let's see how the theorem works in a cutset of size two; i.e $n=2$.
-Ordering the base $Con$ by we get the connectivity matrix and its inverse so Figure \ref{nDos} shows this factorization.
+Let's see how the theorem works for $n=2$.
+Ordering the base $Part_{2}$ by we get the connectivity matrix and its inverse so Figure \ref{nDos} shows this factorization.
 See the appendix for another proof of this result.
+It is clear that this case is a generalization of the simple factorization factorization formula for all terminal reliability.

 Let's see the case $n=3$.
-Ordering the base $Con$ by: we get the connectivity matrix and its inverse
+Ordering the base $Part_{3}$ by: we get the connectivity matrix and its inverse

 The following expression for the $n=3$ factorization is illustrated in Figure \ref{nTres}: